rNLKJA/UoM-DS-2019-2024/README.md

     Hill Climbing is mostly used when a good heuristic is available.

-    In this algorithm, we don't need to maintain and handle the search tree or graph as it only keeps a single current state.
+    In this algorithm, we don't need to maintain and handle the search tree or graph as it only keeps a single current state, past information is not useful.

     ```
     function HILL-CLIMBING(problem) returns a solution state